 What is Fixed Asset?

 Fixed asset, in accounting, is defined as a long-term asset having lifespan > 1 financial year and value > capitalizing limit.
 They are typically bought to generate income.
 They are also known as Capital Assets and Property, Plant and Equipment (PP&E).
 These assets are normally not meant to sell or are not easily convertible into cash and therefore are categorized under non-current assets in the balance sheet.

 Fixed Assets in Balance Sheet

 A balance sheet consist of asset, liabilities and capital by shareholders.
 Further, assets are classified into current and noncurrent assets.
-Current assets are liquid assets which can be converted into cash within a period of one year or one financial year.
+Current assets are liquid assets which can be converted into cash within a period of one year.
 Whereas, noncurrent assets include fixed assets, investments by the company etc which are not easily converted into cash.
 In the balance sheet, the value of fixed asset is reported after deducting accumulated depreciation.
 It is rare but there are chances of value being affected by impairment of revaluation.